Pakistani Imran Khan ends defiance campaign and allows police to search suspects' homes - ExBulletin

 His campaign, arrest and subsequent violence have deepened political unrest and economic crisis in Pakistan, where authorities are also facing a surge in militant attacks.

-Sirajul Haq, the leader of Pakistan’s main Islamist party Jamaat-e-Islami, narrowly escaped a suicide bombing in Zhob, a district of the country’s restive Baluchistan province, in the south-west on Friday, the state said. police.
+Sirajul Haq, the leader of Pakistan’s main Islamist party Jamaat-e-Islami, narrowly escaped a suicide bombing in Zhob, a district of the country’s restive Balochistan province, in the south-west on Friday, police said .
 The suicide bomber detonated explosives strapped to his waist as Haq drove into Zhob in a convoy of cars.

-There were no immediate claims for the bombing, but militants and other armed groups have staged attacks in Pakistani Balochistan for decades.
+There were no immediate claims for the bombing, but militants and other armed groups have staged attacks in Pakistan’s Balochistan for decades.

 Associated Press writers Munir Ahmed in Islamabad and Abdul Sattar in Quetta, Pakistan contributed to this report.